Mosqlimate-project/Data-platform/mkdocs/docs/registry/GET/predictions.md

 | end | no | str _(YYYY-mm-dd)_ | Prediction modeling date before than |

 #### Details
 `page` consists in the total amount of Predictions returned by the request divided by `per_page`.
-The `pagination` information is returned alongside with the returned Preditions.
+The `pagination` information is returned alongside with the returned Predictions.
 E.g.:
 ```py
 'pagination': {
 	'items': 10,                    # Amout of Predictions being displayed